 Sue Aitken is based in the Charente-Maritime, France and has been running Blackhen Education since 2010.
-The company offers online English and British history courses to children aged 4 to 16, including IGCSE English Language and English Literature.
+The company offers online English Language and British History courses to children aged 4 to 16, including IGCSE English Language and English Literature.

 I was a Head of Department and an Edexcel A-Level examiner, with over 20 years teaching experience in Drama and English.